reinarin/coopcareers/clientproject/client-data-project.md

 ![](client-data-project_files/figure-gfm/unnamed-chunk-23-1.png)<!-- -->

-The following two data visualizations are a heatmap and a density plot that shows the distribution of the survey responses.
+The following two data visualizations are a heatmap and a density plot that show the distribution of the survey responses.

 ![](client-data-project_files/figure-gfm/unnamed-chunk-26-1.png)<!-- -->